suter-partner/Summary-box-for-Wikipedia-links/wikiPrevBox/readme.md

 - **Version 1.1.1** (November 08, 2023)
   - Introduced new customizable parameters (``numberofchars=..., openlinkinsamewindow, nowikilinknote, #dontshowimage``)
   - Improved code refactoring
-  - **New:** Also available as [WordPress plugin](https://supa.cyon.site/)!
+  - **New:** Also available as [WordPress plugin](https://github.com/su-pa/Summary-box-for-Wikipedia-links_WordPress-Plugin)!
 - **Version 1.0.0** (December 10, 2021)
   - Initial release as "Wikipedia preview box"

-If you already using "Copy, paste & go!" (see below), you don't need to do anything.
+If you already use "Copy, paste & go!" (see below), you don't need to do anything.
 And if you like, you can start using the new parameters!

 ## About this repository
-This repository contains the necessary files for a self-hosting of the Summary Box.
-To use it in a more simpler way or as with our new WordPress plugin see below or go to the [project website](https://su-pa.net/wikiPrevBox/) (su-pa.net).
+This repository contains the necessary files for a self-hosting of the «Summary box for Wikipedia links» feature.

 ## Examples
 1. [Check it out on the project page](https://su-pa.net/wikiPrevBox/)!
 2. Some of our websites that use the «Summary box for Wikipedia links»:
 [dontwastemy.energy](https://dontwastemy.energy/2023/05/23/video-games-and-the-environment-how-are-they-related), [lanyu.land](https://lanyu.land/european-tourists-perspective), [the-horse.education](https://the-horse.education/), [teachingweb.org](https://teachingweb.org/en/), [risikosicherheit.ch](https://risikosicherheit.ch/psychische-resilienz/)

-If you would like to have a link to your website/web application that uses the «Summary box for Wikipedia links», please let us know.

 ## Features & Characteristics
 - Lightweight; only 4KB of JavaScript, some CSS, a single character 'Wikipedia-W' font, a font and a bullet gif